Dayne-Game/10012650-5211-assign3/README.md

 ### Homebrew
 Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system.

-### Step 1.
+### Step 1: Installing Homebrew
 First step is to install Homebrew.
-To install homebrew copy and paste the command below into your terminal prompt
+To install homebrew copy and paste the command below into your terminal prompt and press enter

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" `

+You will then need to input your computer password.
+Than wait until homebrew is installed.

+When homebrew is installed you can enter `brew -v` to see its latest version, by doing this also shows you that homebrew has successfully installed on your computer.

+### Step 2: Installing VSCode
+To install